Liam Middleton: Coaching career

-During his tenure the Academy 1stXV won the British University Championship in 3 consecutive seasons and the college's first University 7s title.
+During his tenure the Academy 1st XV won the British University Championship for 3 consecutive seasons and the college's first University 7s title.
 During this time the Academy produced 9 fully capped international players, one British and Irish Lion and several International 7s players.
-Middleton also coached England Colleges and the British Colleges teams whilst at Hartpury.
+Middleton also coached England Colleges and the British Colleges teams on various international tours.

-In 2008 the RFU created a new Talent Identification role, Liam was employed in this role in 2008.
+In 2008, Liam joined England Rugby as Talent Identification Manager.

 Following this he joined Bristol Rugby Club (BRFC) in June 2009 as Academy Manager where his reputation for identifying and developing talented players was created.
-The Academy process established by Middleton produced 13 Bristol 1stXV status and notably England and British and Irish Lions prop Mako Vunipola.
-During the 2010 season Middleton assisted Paul Hull in the coaching of the Bristol 1st XV where they were winners of the British and Irish Cup, beating Bedford Blues in the final.
+The Academy process established by Middleton produced 13 Bristol 1st XV status and notably England and British and Irish Lions prop Mako Vunipola and current England prop, Ellis Genge.
+During the 2010 season Middleton assisted Paul Hull in the coaching of the Bristol 1st XV where they were winners of the British and Irish Cup.

 In July 2011 Liam was promoted to head coach of Bristol Rugby Club.
-Known as an innovative and tactically astute coach, he guided the Bristol First team from 8th place in the RFU Championship to 1st place, topping the league by 7 clear points.
+Known as an innovative and tactically astute coach, he guided the Bristol first team from 8th place in the RFU Championship to 1st place, topping the league by 7 clear points.
 During his time in charge he led the Club on their longest run of home victories in the club's history, and boasted an unbeaten record against perennial Championship performers Bedford Blues.

 In September 2012 he was named as an assistant coach for the Championship XV to play against the New Zealand Maoris, but withdrew due to family commitments.

 Middleton left Bristol Rugby Club in March 2013 replaced by former Scotland head coach, Andy Robinson.

 Liam Middleton was Director of Rugby at Cheltenham RFC from 2005 to 2009, guiding them to promotion to the National Leagues in 2009, where the team scored a record number of league tries in the Club's history.